Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Proofs

 where $o(1)$ is uniform in $(x,s)$ for $x\in\mathcal{M}$ and $s\in[-\epsilon_n,\epsilon_n]$.
 Note that

 By using the Taylor expansion for $x\in\mathcal{M}$, we have

 It follows that

 where $o_p(1)$ is uniform in $x\in\mathcal{M}$.
-Also see Lemma 2.2 in Qiao (2018).
+Also see Lemma 2.2 in Qiao (\cite{Qiao19}).
 Combining (\ref{integralapprox}) and (\ref{distapprox}), we have

-The result (\ref{L1expexpress}) immediately follows from (\ref{lambdagapp}), (\ref{gapprox}) and (\ref{integralapprox2}). \\
+The result (\ref{L1expexpress}) immediately follows from (\ref{lambdagapp}), (\ref{gapprox}) and (\ref{integralapprox2}).

-The proof for the case $d=1$ can go through a similar procedure as above, but should be simplified with fewer geometric ingredients.
+The proof for the case $d=1$ can be shown by going through a similar procedure as above, but should be simplified with fewer geometric ingredients.
 Note that (\ref{reducedset}) is still valid for $d=1$.
 Then using (\ref{gapprox}) we have

-\end{proof}
+$ \square$ \end{proof}